akashthakrar/RdfToGraphML/README.md

 ( 10th dependency can be downloaded from this link. ) ( Extract zip to get the jar )

-Need to give full path to the source file (.ttl / .nt / xml (.rdf file) ) Output will be available in main project folder with name result.graphml .
+provide full path to the source file (.ttl / .nt / xml (.rdf file) ) as first command line argument. provide full path to directory for store of tdb data as second argument.

+Output will be available in main project folder with name result.graphml .

 -> from_nt.graphml contains output of .nt file downloaded from https://www.wikidata.org/wiki/Special:EntityData/Q46352885.nt